1justingilmore/windowsserverdocs/WindowsServerDocs/security/gdpr/gdpr-winserver-whitepaper.md

 Developers building applications where personal data will be handled are encouraged to enable Control Flow Guard (CFG) in their applications.
 This feature is available in Microsoft Visual Studio 2015, and runs on "CFG-Aware" versions of Windows—the x86 and x64 releases for Desktop and Server of Windows 10 and Windows 8.1 Update (KB3000850).
 You don't have to enable CFG for every part of your code, as a mixture of CFG enabled and non-CFG enabled code will execute fine.
 But failing to enable CFG for all code can open gaps in the protection.
 Furthermore, CFG enabled code works fine on "CFG-Unaware" versions of Windows and is therefore fully compatible with them.

-#### Windows Defender Antivirus
+#### Microsoft Defender Antivirus
-Windows Server 2016 includes the industry leading, active detection capabilities of Windows Defender to block known malware.
-Windows Defender Antivirus (AV) works together with Windows Defender Device Guard and Control Flow Guard to prevent malicious code of any kind from being installed on your servers.
+Windows Server 2016 includes the industry leading, active detection capabilities of Microsoft Defender to block known malware.
+Microsoft Defender Antivirus (AV) works together with Microsoft Defender Device Guard and Control Flow Guard to prevent malicious code of any kind from being installed on your servers.
 It is turned on by default – the administrator does not need to take any action for it to start working.
-Windows Defender AV is also optimized to support the various server roles in Windows Server 2016.
+Microsoft Defender AV is also optimized to support the various server roles in Windows Server 2016.
 In the past, attackers used shells such as PowerShell to launch malicious binary code.
-In Windows Server 2016, PowerShell is now integrated with Windows Defender AV to scan for malware before launching the code.
+In Windows Server 2016, PowerShell is now integrated with Microsoft Defender AV to scan for malware before launching the code.

-Windows Defender AV is a built-in antimalware solution that provides security and antimalware management for desktops, portable computers, and servers.
-Windows Defender AV has been significantly improved since it was introduced in Windows 8.
-Windows Defender Antivirus in Windows Server uses a multi-pronged approach to improve antimalware:
+Microsoft Defender AV is a built-in antimalware solution that provides security and antimalware management for desktops, portable computers, and servers.
+Microsoft Defender AV has been significantly improved since it was introduced in Windows 8.
+Microsoft Defender Antivirus in Windows Server uses a multi-pronged approach to improve antimalware:

 - **Cloud-delivered protection** helps detect and block new malware within seconds, even if the malware has never been seen before.

 - **Rich local context** improves how malware is identified.
-Windows Server informs Windows Defender AV not only about content like files and processes but also where the content came from, where it has been stored, and more.
+Windows Server informs Microsoft Defender AV not only about content like files and processes but also where the content came from, where it has been stored, and more.

-- **Extensive global sensors** help keep Windows Defender AV current and aware of even the newest malware.
+- **Extensive global sensors** help keep Microsoft Defender AV current and aware of even the newest malware.
 This is accomplished in two ways: by collecting the rich local context data from end points and by centrally analyzing that data.

-- **Tamper proofing** helps guard Windows Defender AV itself against malware attacks.
-For example, Windows Defender AV uses Protected Processes, which prevents untrusted processes from attempting to tamper with Windows Defender AV components, its registry keys, and so on.
+- **Tamper proofing** helps guard Microsoft Defender AV itself against malware attacks.
+For example, Microsoft Defender AV uses Protected Processes, which prevents untrusted processes from attempting to tamper with Microsoft Defender AV components, its registry keys, and so on.

-- **Enterprise-level features** give IT pros the tools and configuration options necessary to make Windows Defender AV an enterprise-class antimalware solution.
+- **Enterprise-level features** give IT pros the tools and configuration options necessary to make Microsoft Defender AV an enterprise-class antimalware solution.

 #### Enhanced security auditing
 Windows Server 2016 actively alerts administrators to potential breach attempts with enhanced security auditing that provides more detailed information, which can be used for faster attack detection and forensic analysis.
-It logs events from Control Flow Guard, Windows Defender Device Guard, and other security features in one location, making it easier for administrators to determine what systems may be at risk.
+It logs events from Control Flow Guard, Microsoft Defender Device Guard, and other security features in one location, making it easier for administrators to determine what systems may be at risk.

 New event categories include: